roman-milk/roman-milk.github.io/housewife-bimbo.md

  She fell deeper into a dark place, as though down a deep well.
 Having to suffer a whole weekend of humiliation that Candy would bring upon her, was too horrendous to face.
 She didn't want to experience it and the only way was to shut herself off from Candy, letting the bimbo get on with it.

  In her imagination, her murmurings echoed.
 'Please don't disgrace me.
 Please don't let him fuck you Candy.
 It's my body he will be using.
 Hell!
 Don't let him find out who I am,' Florence whimpered in her hideaway.
-Report_Story #1